Tuttotorna/OMNIA/README.md

 what becomes irrecoverable

-when further continuation stops being admissible
+when continuation stops being admissible

 The result is a bounded structural report, not a semantic verdict.